 What is Ovulation?

 Ovulation is the release of the egg from your ovary.
-It’s triggered by a surge of luteinizing hormone (LH) that stimulates the release of the egg to be carried into one of your fallopian tubes, where it will stay for about 12 to 24 hours to wait for fertilization.
+It’s triggered by a surge of luteinizing hormone1 (LH) that stimulates the release of the egg to be carried into one of your fallopian tubes, where it will stay for about 12 to 24 hours to wait for fertilization.
 If no fertilization happens, it will eventually break down.

 In the months leading up to ovulation, your body prepares multiple follicles or sacs that each holds one egg, but only one will rupture and release.
 It’s an intricate dance involving many different hormones to prepare your body for ovulation.